lickx/isthmus/README.md

 It's probably not good enough for commercial-grade grids but makes life a lot easier for hobbyists running multiple sims in an open-to-connect grid (or your own microgrid).

 This is the mono branch (not dotnet6), it works with the OpenSim master runtime.
-Alternatively, use my own 'lickx' branch at https://github.com/lickx/opensim-lickx/tree/lickx
+Alternatively, use a zip of binaries built from my own opensim fork at https://github.com/lickx/opensim-lickx (lickx branch)

 ## Features
   * Easily upgrade all sims at once